jbowler06/sima_visualization/README.md

 # sima_visualization

+this project is still in early stages and undergoing testing. new issues and pull requests are welcome!

 Overview
 --------

 Visualization server built on the Flask microframework for inspecting time series data, motion correction results, and ROIs processed with the
 SIMA packages <https://github.com/losonczylab/sima>.